linrongbin16/lin.nvim/.github/ISSUE_TEMPLATE/bug.md

 - OK vint: the command "vint" is executable.
 - OK black: the command "black" is executable.
-- OK buf_lint: the command "buf" is executable.
-- OK buf_format: the command "buf" is executable.
 - OK prettier: the command "prettier" is executable.
-- OK rubyfmt: the command "rubyfmt" is executable.
 - OK markdownlint: the command "markdownlint" is executable.
 - OK markdownlint: the command "markdownlint" is executable.
 - OK stylua: the command "stylua" is executable.
-- OK isort: the command "isort" is executable.
-- OK jsonlint: the command "jsonlint" is executable.
-- OK shfmt: the command "shfmt" is executable.
-- OK buildifier: the command "buildifier" is executable.
-- OK buildifier: the command "buildifier" is executable.

 ==============================================================================
 nvim: require("nvim.health").check()